rrjavadev/code-doodles/ModularMonoliths.md

 Instead, **introducing cohesion at the database level** can significantly improve modularity.

 ### **Vertically Sliced Architecture**

+The essence of a modular monolith lies in vertically slicing the application layers.
+Instead of dividing the application into horizontal layers, create distinct vertical splits for the UI, backend code, and database.
 <img width="513" alt="image" src="https://github.com/user-attachments/assets/f1d66e9f-b63a-4fd9-aec0-38f47685d7d1" />

 ---